 You are going to the gym day after day, working out to the max.
 You changed your diet completely.
 And still, nothing seems to work.
-Kilograms are going off so slow.
+Kilograms are going off so slowly.
 Muscles are not as visible as you want them to be.

 Don’t despair!
-We have ten simple tips for you to get the perfect body you always dreamed of.
-If you are already committed, and you already changed your diet and you’re working out, this won’t be so hard for you.
+We have ten simple tips for you to get the perfect body you have always dreamed of.
+If you are already committed, and you have already changed your diet and you’re working out, this won’t be so hard for you.

 1. Weights